fsi-tue/workshops/src/python-2/slides.md

 ## What???

-Threads in python are good at doing _nothing_, i.e. blocking I/O.
+Threads in python are good at doing _literally nothing_, i.e. blocking I/O.

 ╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴✄╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴✄╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴✄╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴╴